zitadel/zitadel/docs/docs/guides/integrate/login/oidc/webkeys.md

 Web Keys in ZITADEL are used to sign and verify JSON Web Tokens (JWT).
 ID tokens are created, signed and returned by ZITADEL when a OpenID connect (OIDC) or Oauth2 authorization flow completes and a user is authenticated.
-Optionally zitadel can return JWTs for access tokens if the OIDC Application if configured for it.
+Optionally zitadel can return JWTs for access tokens if the OIDC Application is configured for it.

 ## Introduction

 ZITADEL uses asymmetric cryptography to sign and validate JWTs.
-Keys are generated in pairs giving a private and public key.
+Keys are generated in pairs resulting in a private and public key.
 Private keys are used to sign tokens.
 Public keys are used to verify tokens.
 OIDC clients need the public key to verify ID tokens.
-Oauth2 API apps might need the public key if they want to client-side verification of a JWT access tokens, instead of introspection.
+Oauth2 API apps might need the public key if they want to client-side verification of a JWT access tokens, instead of [introspection](/docs/apis/openidoauth/endpoints#introspection_endpoint).
-ZITADEL uses public key verification when API calls are made, the user info or introspection endpoints are called with a JWT access token.
+ZITADEL uses public key verification when API calls are made or when the user-info or introspection endpoints are called with a JWT access token.

 :::info
 Web keys are an [experimental](/docs/support/software-release-cycles-support#beta) feature.
-Be sure to enable it on the [feature API](https://zitadel.com/docs/apis/resources/feature_service_v2/feature-service-set-instance-features) before using it.
+Be sure to enable the `web_key` [feature](/docs/apis/resources/feature_service_v2/feature-service-set-instance-features) before using it.
 :::

 ### JSON Web Key